• Skip to primary navigation

 My friend at Family Spice used Cool Aid to color and flavor her Ombre Frosting recipe.
 I plan to give this a try sometime; it looks really cool!

-piping a pink frosting flower onto a cupcake
+Piping a pink frosting flower onto a cupcake

 How Do You Pipe Frosting?

-This short video shows you how to pipe the pink flower petals used to make my gluten free pink lemonade cupcakes.
+This short video shows how to pipe the pink flower petals used to make my gluten free pink lemonade cupcakes.

-You can also pipe frosting into a pastry like these Gluten Free Fried Jelly Donuts They are delicious with traditional jelly or frosting!
+You can also pipe frosting into a pastry like these Gluten Free Fried Jelly Donuts.
+They are delicious with traditional jelly or frosting!

 I love to combine colored frosting into the same piping bag to make a rainbow frosting.
 A great example of this technique is in my Gluten Free Unicorn Cake recipe.